 Like most industries, the construction industry is constantly evolving.
 However, the construction industry is very competitive, with businesses fighting for contracts they are continually evolving practices to save money and produce a better final product for the client.
-You can’t be stagnant in this industry, unless you’re constantly improving and evolving it’s unlikely your business will survive.
+According to Patrick Shin (owner of Nan Inc), you can’t be stagnant in this industry, unless you’re constantly improving and evolving it’s unlikely your business will survive.
 Let’s go through 3 trends to look out for in construction.

 1: Green Construction

 “Going Green” isn’t a new trend, however it’s something not often thought about in construction.
 Clients often have green initiatives, and this extended into their choice of construction company.
 Whether it’s small residential work or large scale cooperate towers, your business needs to adopt green practices.
 Green construction can involve all aspects of the construction process from design, materials and even maintenance.
 Searose Environmental offers dust control Brisbane services that installs and maintains dust collectors on construction sites.
 How is this green?
 It’s all about waste management and control, limiting unnecessary dust pollutants.
 But when pair with green materials and designs you can begin your green construction company.

 Technology is constantly adapting and improving.
 The same goes for the tech you use on the construction site.
 Everything from management software to new tools or equipment and even new building techniques, can all help your business be more profitable and reduce costs.
 Even advancements not specific to construction need to be considered, a great example of this is drone technology.
 It’s now a common feature on construction sites even though it wasn’t initially designed to be used in this way.

 3: Modular Construction